-Any child in any family in any school could become a victim of abuse.
+Any child in any family in any school could become a victim of abuse, exploitation or neglect.
 Staff should always maintain an attitude of "It could happen here".
-That includes the likelihood that child on child abuse happens in every school.
+That includes the likelihood that child on child abuse happens in every school/college.